benqcloud/gerrit-plugins_ai-code-review/README.md

 Configuration commands.
 - `forceCreateAssistant`: In Stateful mode, forces the creation of a new assistant with each request instead of only when configuration settings change or Changes are merged.
+- `mistralCompatibleSeed`: Mistral requires a positive seed for deterministic results.
+Defaults to false.

   **NOTE**: This option may increase OpenAI API usage and should be used for **testing or debugging purposes only**.